 The service runs every week, with the first departure on Friday 20th December 2019 and the final inbound journey on Saturday 14th March 2020.
 You can board the 11:04 Eurostar to Amsterdam arriving at 16:11, have a meal and take the Alpen Express at 18:59.
 Or take the 15:04 Eurostar to Brussels and then an ICE train from the adjacent platform, arriving in Cologne at 20:15 in time to have dinner and catch the Alpen Express at 22:26.
 You’ll then arrive in Kitzbühel at 08:42, where the train station is right next to the bus connection that brings you to Huben, in East Tirol.
 From here a member of the MoaAlm team can pick you up for the start of your Austrian adventure in the village of Kals Am Grossglockner.

 An early flight with added winter sports luggage fees that often lands you a long road transfer from the slopes, by comparison may seem less appealing.
-Especially when, you could be drinking a coffee or sipping a beer, and then enjoying breakfast in your couchette as breathtaking mountain vistas glide by.
+Especially when, you could be drinking a coffee or sipping a beer, and then enjoying breakfast in your couchette as breathtaking mountain vistas glide past your window.

 The Alpen Express has three types of couchette accommodation: six-berth and five-berth sleeping cars, and luxury private compartments for one to three people.
 For those who like to consider healthier plant based options, you can bring your own food and drink on board.
 Snacks, drinks and breakfast are all also available on the train.